mapsedge/enhanced-checkbox/README.md

 This example uses a custom HTML element, but it could just as easily apply to any other HTML element.

-Options control, checked, and unchecked can be passed through the options object in the function call, or set as attributes on the target control.
+Options *control*, *checked*, and *unchecked* can be passed through the options object in the function call, or set as attributes on the target control.
 If both are present, the attributes win.

 <h2>USAGE</h2>